Training & Certification

 The “threat landscape” is a moving, shifting form that will look different to different organizations—it all depends on where you are standing.
 Some people may be staring at a wide open grassland where the landscape is understood and the threats are easy to identify (though no less deadly), and others may be facing a dense jungle of hidden threats.
 While it's possible to develop a universal threat landscape that may be useful for general security research and developing high-level incident response frameworks, it is more useful for defenders to have a solid understanding of their own unique threat landscape.

-The Rapid7 Threat Report leverages intelligence from Rapid7’s Insight Platform, Rapid7 Managed Services, Rapid7 Incident Response engagements, and the Metasploit community to put this shifting landscape into perspective.
+The Rapid7 Quarterly Threat Report leverages intelligence from Rapid7’s extensive network—including the Rapid7 Insight platform, Rapid7 Managed Services, Rapid7 Incident Response engagements, Project Sonar, Heisenberg Cloud, and the Metasploit community—to put this shifting landscape into perspective.
 It gives you a clear picture of the threats that you face within your unique industry, and how those threats change throughout the year.

 Read the press release to learn more about Rapid7's dedication to collaboration and information sharing among the cybersecurity community.

-In this Whiteboard Wednesday, Bob Rudis gives a 3-minute overview of the first Threat Report.
+In this Whiteboard Wednesday, Bob Rudis highlights three key lessons from the Q2 2017 Threat Report.